Wagner Moura will bring Brazilian diplomat Sergio Vieira to life in a drama 100% free of Latino stereotypes

 The story of UN diplomat Sergio Vieira de Mello, who lost his life in August 2003 during a terrorist attack in Iraq, has been brought to the screen by director Greg Barker.

 The biopic, as the filmmaker told Deadline, has been thoroughly developed.
-So much so that he can assure us that there is not a single cliché that Latinos are so accustomed to in Hollywood.
+So much so that he can assure us that in the film, there is not a single cliché of the kind that Latinos are so accustomed to in Hollywood.

 The stars of "Sergio", which Netflix is releasing on April 17, are already a good evidence:

-The also Brazilian Wagner Moura will play the diplomat and the Cuban Ana de Armas will give life to his wife, Carolina Larriera, both killed in the explosion of a truck bomb at the Canal Hotel, leaving at least 150 people injured.
+The Brazilian Wagner Moura will play the diplomat and the Cuban Ana de Armas will give life to his wife, Carolina Larriera, both of whom were killed in the explosion of a truck bomb at the Canal Hotel, leaving at least 150 people injured.

 “I had this vision for this film as a story of one guy’s struggle to understand himself and this world and to find a way through the darkness,” Barker told Deadline.
 “At the core of the story is a message of hope, empathy and to see people different from yourself and see inside yourself.”